-Over time you may extend your set of equipment with things like a remote release and more lenses.
-But to start with these should be enough.
+Over time, you may extend your set of equipment with things like a remote release and more lenses.
+But starting with these should be enough.

 4. Which Settings Will Help You Get the Best Landscape Images

-It might seem like an obvious thing to point out, but the most important part of making money with landscape photography is to take great photos.
+It’s obvious, but the most important part of making money with landscape photography is taking great photos.
 This is the main factor that determines how well you can sell your photos.

 - Landscape photography is as much about the conditions as it is about location.
 The time of day and year makes a huge difference to a photo.
 Early morning and late afternoon light often give the most pleasing result.
 Sunrise and sunsets are also good options if the conditions are right and you get a dramatic sky.

 - Unlike portraits, for a landscape photo, you will usually want to keep the whole the scene sharp.
 That means you need to have a small aperture to give you a greater depth of field.
 Start at around f/8 and adjust accordingly.

 - Low light and a small aperture will mean that often you will end up with a slow shutter speed.
 This means you will not be able to handhold a camera steady enough to avoid camera shake unless you raise your ISO.
 But this will mean more noise in your image, which can make it look soft.
 So, the best way to capture great landscape photos is to use a tripod.

 - Try to compose your shots using the rule of thirds to help you create a pleasing composition.
 Put points of interest on the intersections of the lines and try to create balance within the image.
 This includes your horizon line which shouldn’t be right in the middle of the image.

 - Tweak your photo in post-production by boosting vibrancy, contrast, and anything else that enhances the image.
 Don’t forget to also spot remove any dust particles that appear on the image.